PopulateTools/gobierto/docs/charts/charts.md

     	  }`)
     - xTickFormat: how to format the X-axis ticks.
 Function (default: d => d)
     - yTickFormat: how to format the Y-axis ticks.
 Function (default: d => d)
+    - tooltipContainer: where is placed the tooltip.
+String (default: body)
 - **usage**:
 ```HTML
 <!-- The chart size is determined by its parent container-->